Powerlearnproject/se-day1-assignment-MargaretKerubo/README.md

 **What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.**

-a) rapid technological advancement places considerable pressure on software engineers to stay current.
+a) Rapid technological advancement places considerable pressure on software engineers to stay current.
 - Solution: Adopting continuous learning practices and using agile methodologies to adapt to emerging trends, keeping their skills sharp in an ever-evolving industry. -

 b) Time Constraints - Software engineering is a demanding and time-intensive field, often requiring engineers to work under high pressure to meet tight deadlines.